Bristol Britannia: Delays

-After three de Havilland Comets without explanation crashed in 1953 and 1954, the Air Ministry demanded that the Britannia undergo lengthy tests.
+After three de Havilland Comets crashed without explanation in 1953 and 1954, the Air Ministry demanded that the Britannia undergo lengthy tests.
 Further delays were attributed to teething problems with the engine resulting in the loss in February 1954 of the second prototype, G-ALRX, caused by a failed reduction gear that led to an engine fire and the aircraft landing on the mudflats of the Severn Estuary.
-Resolving inlet icing issues (by selecting a different cruising height) that were discovered as the first aircraft were being delivered to BOAC, and which were exaggerated by BOAC, devastated future sales and delayed the Britannia's introduction by two years, also took time.
+Finally, time was lost in resolving inlet icing issues (by selecting a different cruising height) that were discovered as the first aircraft were being delivered to BOAC.
+These were exaggerated by BOAC, devastated future sales and delayed the Britannia's introduction by two years.

 The first prototype G-ALBO was modified to more closely approximate a production standard, but was retained by the company to undergo engine testing and development.
 Bristol revised the design into a larger transatlantic airliner for BOAC, resulting in the Series 200 and 300; the Britannia 300LR (Long-Range) was viewed as being "eminently suitable" for BOAC's services between London and Sydney.
 The purchase price for each Britannia 100-series aircraft was agreed by BOAC in 1955 at £768,000.

 Australian airline Qantas considered the procurement of a Britannia fleet, however its protracted development eroded any competitive advantage against the Douglas DC-8 and de Havilland Comet 4.
 Route-proving trials continued through 1955, although orders were on the books from El Al and Canadian Pacific Air Lines alongside the standing order placed by BOAC.